Mutual TLS (mTLS) is a type of authentication in which the two parties in a connection authenticate each other using the TLS protocol.

 Additionally, distributing TLS certificates to all end user devices would be extremely difficult.
 Generating, managing, and verifying the billions of certificates necessary for this is a near-impossible task.

 But on a smaller scale, mTLS is highly useful and quite practical for individual organizations, especially when those organizations employ a Zero Trust approach to network security.
 Since a Zero Trust approach does not trust any user, device, or request by default, organizations must be able to authenticate every user, device, and request every time they try to access any point in the network. mTLS helps make this possible by authenticating users and verifying devices.

-Cloudflare for Teams uses mTLS for Zero Trust security.
+Cloudflare Zero Trust uses mTLS for Zero Trust security.
 Cloudflare API Shield also uses mTLS to verify API endpoints, ensuring that no unauthorized parties can send potentially malicious API requests.
 Learn how to implement mTLS with Cloudflare.